-As of the reporting date and unchanged compared with the prior year, six associates were identified.
-Five of them are still accounted for at cost and shown under financial assets due to their immaterial significance for the consolidated financial statements.
-The only associate accounted for using the equity method is GasLINE Telekommun kationsnetzgesellschaft deutscher Gasversorgungsunternehmen mbH & Co.
+The only associate accounted for using the equity method is Gas-LINE Telekommunikationsnetzgesellschaft deutscher Gasversorgungsunternehmen mbH & Co.
 KG ("GasLINE KG"), Straelen, whose business is the construction, acquisition, rental, maintenance and grant of use particularly of fibre-optic cables and cable ducts for telecommunications purposes.
 OGE and GasLINE KG provide services for each other.

-See section 7 "List of shareholdings" for a detailed description of the companies included in the consolidated financial statements as well as unconsolidated companies.
+Associates that are only of immaterial significance for giving a true and fair view of the assets, liabilities, financial position and profit or loss of the VGT Group are accounted for at cost in the consolidated financial statements.
+They are reported under financial assets.